Bayesian Incentive-Compatible Bandit Exploration: Introduction

 \subsection{Further discussion on medical trials}

 We view patients' incentives as one of the major obstacles that inhibit medical trials in practice, or prevent some of them from happening altogether.
 This obstacle may be particularly damaging for large-scale trials that concern wide-spread medical conditions with relatively inexpensive treatments.
 Then finding suitable patients and providing them with appropriate treatments would be fairly realistic, but incentivizing patients to participate in sufficient numbers may be challenging.
-BIC exploration is thus a theoretical (and so far, highly idealized) attempt to mitigate this obstacle. \ascomment{I think this paragraph is very important for the "medical" motivation.
-Finding some supporting citations would help.}
+BIC exploration is thus a theoretical (and so far, highly idealized) attempt to mitigate this obstacle.

-Medical trials has been one of the original motivations for studying MAB and exploration-exploitation tradeoff \citep{Thompson-1933,Gittins-index-79}.
-Bandit-like designs for medical trials belong to the realm of \emph{adaptive} medical trials \citep[see][for background]{Chow-adaptive-2008}, which also include other ``adaptive" features such as early stopping, sample size re-estimation, and changing the dosage.
+Medical trials have been one of the original motivations for studying MAB and exploration-exploitation tradeoff \citep{Thompson-1933,Gittins-index-79}.
+Bandit-like designs for medical trials belong to the realm of \emph{adaptive} medical trials \citep{Chow-adaptive-2008}, which can also include other ``adaptive" features such as early stopping, sample size re-estimation, and changing the dosage.

 ``Message-restricted" algorithms (which recommend particular treatments to patients and reveal no other information) are appropriate for this domain.
 Revealing some (but not all) information about the medical trial is required to meet the standards of ``informed consent", as prescribed by various guidelines and regulations \citep[see][for background]{CITI-GCP-2012}.
 However, revealing information about clinical outcomes in an ongoing trial is currently not required, to the best of our understanding.
 In fact, revealing such information is seen as a significant threat to the statistical validity of the trial (because both patients and doctors may become biased in favor of better-performing treatments), and care is advised to prevent information leaks as much as possible \citep[see ][for background and discussion, particularly pp. 26-30]{PCORI-adaptive-2012}.